swiftlang/swift/README.md

     utils/build-script --release-debuginfo --debug-swift

 This will only build the compiler, and it will not build the standard library.
-Add `--debug-swift-stdlib` to build both the compiler and the standard library.
+Add `--debug-swift-stdlib` to build both the compiler and the standard library with debug info.

 If you are interested in standard library development, this will build a fully optimized compiler, but will build the standard library and swift overlays with